PandaBlyat/Ultimate-Dialogue-Expansion/README.md

 If you came to add more dialogue, you're a god damn hero sir and i salute you. go ahead.
 Ill credit u on future updates

-@MazConnoly  for being first bro to care.
+@MazConelly  for being first bro to care.